flexatone/present-df-typing/doc/dft/slides.md

     - Value type
 - Generic `sf.Index` take one argument: value type
 - `datetime64` indices do not require arguments: `sf.IndexDate`
-- Generic `sf.IndexHierarchy` take one or more `sf.Index` arguements
+- Generic `sf.IndexHierarchy` take one or more `sf.Index` arguments

 </v-clicks>
 </Transform>